ariG23498/fine-tune-paligemma/count_intersection/README.md

 ### Example Workflow
 1. Generate the dataset using `create_intersection_dataset.py`.
-2. Fine-tune the model using `finetune.py`.
+2. Fine-tune the model using `finetune.py`, or fine-tune with lora using `lora_finetune.py`
 3. Run inference to visualize predictions and validate model performance.